vikimihova/Book-Platform/README.md

-# SoftUni - Final Project: Social Platform for Books
-OCTOBER 2024 - (ongoing)
+# SoftUni-FinalProject-BookPlatform
 A social platform for book lovers to discover new titles, share their thoughts and actively engage with like-minded people.
 My project for the Advanced ASP.NET Core course at SoftUni.
+OCTOBER 2024 - (ongoing)

 ## HOW IT WORKS
 Guest visitors: